Health conditions

 C.auris can spread person-to person through contact with someone who is colonised or infected and also via shared equipment that has not been adequately cleaned or disinfected.
 C.auris can survive on surfaces for long periods, so inadequate cleaning of the environment is another way it can spread.
 C. auris cannot be caught through coughing or sneezing or through breathing it in the air.

-Can Candida auris infection be treated?
+Can Candida auris be treated?

-Yes.
 C.auris infections can be treated with antifungal drugs, however, some C.auris have become resistant (this means some medications are no longer effective), to the three main types of antifungal drugs, making them more difficult to treat.
 Your doctor may have to use multiple antifungal drugs at high doses to treat severe infections.
 Your doctor will talk to you about the treatment you may require.

 What will happen when I go home?